HomerReid/scuff-em/doc/docs/applications/GeneralReference.md

 > an empty transformation named `DEFAULT` that leaves the geometry
 > unchanged from the configuration described by the `.scuffgeo` file.

+### *Options specifying individual frequencies and Bloch vectors at which to calculate*

   ````
 --Omega 3.34
 --Omega 4.25+0.9i